IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/2_IoT Server and OPCUA Server communication.md

 ## Example 2 (OPCUA communication):

-The IoT server is able to communicate with the OPCUA server using OnboardTask.
+The IoT server is able to communicate with the OPCUA server (read and write values) using OnboardTask.

 ### Prerequisites: